KIJO’s Ultimate Keyword Research Tips

 screenshots of Google Keyword Planner and Ahrefs; both tools KIJO uses to conduct keyword research

-At KIJO, we use a combination of Ahrefs and Google Keyword Planner.
-Ahrefs is a paid-for tool that allows you to analyse your competitors, audit and optimise your site, find the keywords client customers are looking for, track your site’s ranking progress, and discover content and topic ideas – all in one place!
+• Ahrefs: A comprehensive paid tool that allows you to analyse competitors, audit and optimise your site, discover keywords your customers are searching for, track your site’s ranking progress, and uncover content ideas—all in one platform.

 How to Identify Your Target Keywords